FloFie-Bangkit-2022/Machine_Learning_FloFie/README.md

 More info about `EfficientNetV2B1`: https://arxiv.org/abs/2104.00298.

 ## Deployment
-We use convert model to tflite cause its more easy to do.
+We use convert model to tflitebecause we want to deploy our model in android app.
 You can find our tflite model in https://drive.google.com/drive/folders/1dHInVtIIrqn0rwiHRWluVcPaXYMGfTdN?usp=sharing or in branch -> master -> flower.tflite

 ## Additional
 Please read Tutorial.md if you want to know about our model and our model project name is Flowers_EfficientNetV2B1.ipynb.